hansen-han/acsi_backtesting_analysis/README.md

 **Key Insights**: The analysis seeks to determine any correlation between a company's ACSI scores and its stock market performance.
 Detailed Analysis & Code

-## Future Directions:
-- Extend datasets to cover a more extended period for enhanced validity.
-- Incorporate feedback and improvements to refine trading strategies.

-## Contributions:
-Feel free to fork the repository, submit pull requests, or open an issue to discuss potential changes or improvements.